 NOTE: Our yardage recommendations for the featured Tim Holtz Correspondence fabric includes extra to allow for the specific fussy cutting shown in our sample.
 The main fabric (In Transit) has a number of wonderful motifs; the specified 2 yard cut allows you to follow our exact cutting suggestions or design your own with a smaller 1 yard cut.

-- 1-2 yards of 44″+ wide quilting weight cotton for the exterior front and back panels, the exterior pocket, and the lining pocket and label; we used In Transit from the Correspondence collection by Tim Holtz for Coats
+- 1-2 yards of 44″+ wide quilting weight cotton for the exterior front and back panels, the exterior pocket, and the Lining pocket and label; we originally used In Transit from the Correspondence collection by Tim Holtz

 NOTE: As mentioned above, we used a full two yards to get our very specific fussy cuts; 1 yard would be sufficient to still yield some precise cutting of all the elements.

-- ½ yard of 44″+ wide quilting weight cotton for the top binding, pocket binding, and exterior base accent; we used Postal Stripes from the Correspondence collection by Tim Holtz for Coats
+- ½ yard of 44″+ wide quilting weight cotton for the top Binding, pocket Binding, and exterior base accent; we originally used Postal Stripes from the Correspondence collection by Tim Holtz

-- ⅝ yard of 44″+ wide quilting weight cotton for the lining; we used Symmetrical from the Correspondence collection by Tim Holtz for Coats
+- ⅝ yard of 44″+ wide quilting weight cotton for the Lining; we originally used Symmetrical from the Correspondence collection by Tim Holtz

 - 1½ yards of 1” webbing for handles and tabs; we used cotton webbing in natural